 MS in Construction Management

-The Master of Science degree in Construction Management (MCM), a Science, Technology, Engineering and Math (STEM) Program, is designed to provide students with the knowledge and skills to plan and manage each phase of the construction process as applied to complex commercial, infrastructure and residential building projects.
+The Master of Science degree in Construction Management (MCM), a STEM (Science, Technology, Engineering, and Math) program, is designed to provide students with the knowledge and skills to plan and manage each phase of the construction process as applied to complex commercial, infrastructure and residential building projects.
 The mission of the program is to provide students with a broad practice–oriented understanding of construction technology, business, architecture, and engineering, with specific emphasis on the management of the construction process from project inception to close-out.
 Courses within the program are designed to prepare graduates to excel in leadership positions, with a focus on building quality projects, safely, on time, within budget, and to customer expectations.

 The MCM Experience

-The MS in Construction Management, offered on-campus and online, is a first professional degree with a comprehensive, multidisciplinary approach to construction education with an unparalleled focus on sustainability.
-The need for construction managers is projected to increase dramatically, and students who pursue a MS in Construction Management at Jefferson learn collaborative, innovative problem-solving techniques from experienced industry professionals.
+The M.S. in Construction Management is a first professional degree with a comprehensive, multidisciplinary approach to construction education with an unparalleled focus on sustainability.
+The need for construction managers is projected to increase dramatically, and students who pursue a M.S. in Construction Management at Jefferson learn collaborative, innovative problem-solving techniques from experienced industry professionals.
 Graduates possess a balance of various skills that translate from the job site to the office, giving them an exceptional advantage to secure leadership roles in the growing field of construction management.

 Jefferson's M.S. in Construction Management is an innovative, multidisciplinary program with an unparalleled focus on sustainability and collaboration, where you will learn advanced real-world problem-solving techniques from a faculty of experienced industry professionals.